tkataras/Automatic-Cell-Counting-with-TWS/README.md

 <img src = "figures/weka gui.png">

-After the first two bits of training data are added, press __Train classifier__ to begin building a classifier based on the provided data, which will then be applied to the whole image stack, visible from an overlay on all images. __The first training can take several minutes on an image stack, as features are calcuated for the first time for each image.
-This speed improves on the following training.__
+After the first two instances of training data are added, press __Train classifier__ to begin building a classifier with the provided data, which will then be applied to the whole image stack, visible from an overlay on all images. __The first training can take several minutes on an image stack, as features are calcuated for the first time for each image.
+This speed improves in the following trainings.__

 <img src = "figures/smaller_training/training1.pnghalf.png">